EFPA Statutes as revised in Istanbul 2011

 14.8.
 No member can serve on the Executive Council for more than eight years (irrespective of office).

 14.9.
 Only one member of any member association may be elected to the Executive Council.

 14.10.
 If one of its members resigns or retires mid‑term, the Executive Council may appoint a temporary member to fulfil that function until the next General Assembly.

 Article 15 - Tasks and meetings of the Executive Council and the Executive Board

 15.1.
 The Executive Council has the following duties and powers:

 b.
-To present a report to each meeting of the General Assembly.
+To present a report and a draft Activity Agenda to each meeting of the General Assembly.

 c.
-To present financial reports from the Standing Committees and Task Forces to the General Assembly.
+To present reports from the Boards, Standing Committees and Task Forces to the General Assembly.

-18.1.
-Change of the statutes is subject to a majority vote according to article 13.2.
+17.1.
+Change of the Statutes is subject to a majority vote according to article 13.3.

-18.3.
-Proposals for a change of the statutes shall be announced in accordance with article 11.5.
+17.3.
+Proposals for a change of the Statutes shall be announced in accordance with article 11.5.
 The Federation ceases to exist if the membership goes below ten associations.